-This is a guest post by Lawrence.
-If you would like to Guest Post, check out the Guidelines here.
+This is a guest post by Ryan J Smith.
+If you want to Guest Post, check out the Guidelines here.